Starfish-develop/Starfish/docs/overview.rst

 First, you will need to download your synthetic spectral library of choice.
 What libraries are acceptable are dictated by the spectral range and resolution of your data.
 In general, it is preferable to start with a raw synthetic library that is sampled at least a factor of ~5 higher than your data.
 For our paper, we used the freely available `PHOENIX library <http://phoenix.astro.physik.uni-goettingen.de/>`_ synthesized by T. O. Husser.
 Because the size of spectral libraries is typically measured in gigabytes, I would recommend starting the download process now, and then finish reading the documentation :)

-More information about how to download raw spectra and use other synthetic spectra is available in :doc:`grid_tools`. `Starfish` provides a few objects which interface to these spectral libraries.
+More information about how to download raw spectra and use other synthetic spectra is available in :doc:`api/grid_tools`. `Starfish` provides a few objects which interface to these spectral libraries.

 The Spectral Emulator
 =====================